bitrise-io/bitrise.io/README.md

 The purpose of this repository is to keep track of the most important public repositories related to [bitrise.io](https://www.bitrise.io).

-If you want to **suggest a new feature**, you can submit an issue here and vote on others' on [UserVoice](https://bitrise.uservoice.com/), or if you want to **chat** with us you can join our Slack team at [chat.bitrise.io](http://chat.bitrise.io/).
+If you want to **suggest a new feature**, you can submit it and vote on others' on [UserVoice](https://bitrise.uservoice.com/), or if you want to **chat** with us you can join our Slack team at [chat.bitrise.io](http://chat.bitrise.io/).
 Follow [@bitrise](https://twitter.com/bitrise) on Twitter for #status and step updates 🚀.

+**If you want to report an issue** you can do that by creating a GitHub issue in the related repository.
+If it's related to a specific Step, you should report it on the Step's GitHub page.
+If it's related to the Bitrise CLI you can do that on the [Bitrise CLI's GitHub page](https://github.com/bitrise-io/bitrise).
+If you want to share private information with us, please contact us through email or through the on-site chat on [bitrise.io](https://www.bitrise.io) (You have to be logged in to see the chat icon at the bottom right corner.
+Note: some Ad Blockers might block the chat widget).

-If you'd like to contribute, read on to find the repository you are looking for.
+**If you'd like to contribute**, read on to find the repository you are looking for.

 ## Our build steps collection